Appsilon/py_shiny_semantic/README.md

 # Shiny Semantic for Python

-This packages makes Fomantic UI available to Shiny developers in Puthon.
-Fomanti UI is a well-maintained community fork of the famous Semantic UI, hence the name of this package.
+This packages makes Fomantic UI available to Shiny developers in Python.
+Fomantic UI is a well-maintained community fork of the famous Semantic UI, hence the name of this package.

 ## Development